mufpga/microfpga.github.io/tuto7_servo.md

 ## Change servo signal

-### Change signal
+### Change signal parameters

-Most servomotors obey to the standard PWM signal of period 20 ms and pulse length between 1 and 2 ms. Should you need a different signal, it can be modified in the servo_standard.luc file (line 14):
+Most servomotors obey to the standard PWM signal of period 20 ms and pulse length between 1 and 2 ms. Should you need a different signal, it can be modified in the servo_standard.luc file (line 18):

 ```verilog
 const MIN_T = 1; // min pulse (ms)